stgm/course-site/doc/final_grades.md

 - Not having 0 for any grade can also be required by setting `required: true`.
 A zero grade will then fail the calculation and assign a 0 final grade.
 This is related to `minimum:` but more useful when using pass/fail-scenarios.

+- Instead of cancelling the calculation, a missing grade can be filled in with a default by setting `fill_missing: <value>`, e.g. `fill_missing: 1`.

+- The lowest-scoring assignment can be dropped from the average (weight and all) by setting `drop: lowest`.
+Nothing is dropped if there is only one assignment.

+- As with the other strategies, `attempt_required: true` means the component is not decided at all — instead of counting a missing grade as data — until every listed assignment has a grade.
+See the `sp1_checks` example under "Pass/fail" below.

 ## Maximum grade